 The Transfer Alliance Program (TAP) is a collaboration between the MiraCosta College Honors Scholar Program and UCLA College of Letters and Sciences in conjunction with Undergraduate Admissions and Relations with Schools.
 The program is designed to foster academic excellence at MiraCosta and other participating community colleges and to promote diversity and retention in the UCLA transfer population.
 Students wishing to participate in this program must meet the following criteria:

-Enroll in and complete MiraCosta's Honors Scholar Program
+Enroll in and complete the MiraCosta College Honors Scholar Program.

-Complete a minimum of 60 transferable units, including five honors classes, with a competitive GPA.
+Complete a minimum of 60 transferable units, including 15 units of honors classes, with a competitive GPA.

 UC San Diego (UCSD) University Link Program

-This program is designed for freshmen, active duty military and veterans, current/former foster youth, and students whose family income is no more than $40,000 per year.
+UCSD UniversityLink is designed for freshmen, active duty military and veterans, current/former foster youth, and students whose family income is no more than $40,000 per year.
 This program represents a partnership among UCSD, MiraCosta College, and local high schools.
-It guarantees admission to UCSD if the student completes his or her first two years of college course work at MiraCosta and meets specific UCSD admission and GPA requirements.
+It guarantees admission to UCSD if the student completes their first two years of college coursework at MiraCosta and meets specific UCSD admission and GPA requirements.
 Students in the program receive individual academic advisement and counseling, informational workshops and tours, invitations to special events at UCSD, and contact with current UCSD students.

 Prior to transfer from MiraCosta, students can request certification of the IGETC pattern (Plan C).
 Certification ensures students will not be asked to complete additional lower-division general education courses after they transfer.
 The following rules apply to IGETC Certification: